DigiNode-Tools/diginode-tools/README.md

 - When running a testnet node, it will now offer to change the hostname to diginode-testnet.
 This is to make it easy to run two DigiNodes on the same network - one on mainnet and the other on testnet.
 - Switching between running mainet and testnet, also changes the rpcport if it using the default one
 - The uninstaller will now also prompt to delete the testnet blockchain data if it exists
+- If running testnet, IPFS with will now automatically switch to using port 4004.
+(By default it uses 4001.)
+This is to prevent two DigiNodes - one mainent and one testnet - running on the same network, from conflicting with each other.
+Even the IPFS config uses a port that differs from 4001 or 4004 the port will remain unchanged.

 DigiNode Tools v0.6.7 - 2022-12-15
 - Updated Recomended Hardware documentation